fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 =========================

-After a model has been built and its performance matches our expectations, we may want to save it for future use.
-This eliminates the time needed for rebuilding it.
-Models can be saved on the hard disk using the `joblib` and `pickle` libraries.

-The `pickle` module makes use of binary protocols to save and load Python objects. `joblib` makes use of the `pickle` library protocols, but it improves on them to provide an efficient replacement to save large Python objects.
+The `pickle` module makes use of binary protocols to save and load Python objects. `joblib` makes use of the `pickle` library protocols.
 Both libraries have two main functions that we will make use of to save and load our
 models: